 Make sure you listen out for weather updates on the radio and TV, visit the internet, including the Met Office website or look at newspapers.
 We tend to get fair warning of a likely event and its impact.

-Be a good neighbour - check on friends and neighbours to make sure they are okay, especially those who are elderly and vulnerable.
-If they more help than you can give speak to our adult social care team by calling 01344 352000.
+Check on friends and neighbours to make sure they are okay, especially those who are elderly and vulnerable.
+If they require more help than you can give contact your local social care team.

 Whatever the weather, be prepared and take action accordingly.

 If you are over 65 or have long term health condition

 If you are over 65 or have a long term health condition you should remember to: